 Pomegranates are an effective home remedy against typhoid.
 It helps in preventing dehydration.
 Have it as pomegranate juice for the ease of digestion[8].

-Buttermilk is loaded with probiotics which not only improves gut health but also helps support the immune system.
+Buttermilk is loaded with probiotics, which not only improve gut health but also help support the immune system.
 Additionally, it helps to break proteins down, which can aid in the recovery process after your fever has passed.
 This is one of the home remedies for typhoid that you should use towards the end of your fever.

 Typhoid fever is often associated with weakness and fatigue.
 It is vital to take adequate rest to support recovery.